How stocks, bonds and other markets have fared so far in 2025

 NEW YORK (AP) — Global financial markets have been turned upside down this year by President Donald Trump's burgeoning trade war.
 Markets are not in full panic, but the double-digit declines in major U.S. stock indexes are testing nerves.

 U.S. markets had been on a two-year tear coming into 2025, though many believed that stock prices had become overinflated.
 Trump's trade war pushed that sentiment into hyperdrive.
-The S&P 500 has tumbled 13%, and U.S. markets are being outpaced in Europe, Asia, and just about everywhere else.
+The S&P 500 has tumbled more than 12%, and U.S. markets are being outpaced in Europe, Asia, and just about everywhere else.

 Trading in traditional “safe havens” like U.S. Treasurys and the dollar has become erratic and unpredictable.
 On Monday, the dollar struck a three-year low and U.S. Treasury yields have been soaring.
 Typically, yields would fall as investors seek a safe place to park their money.
 U.S. Treasurys no longer appear to provide the shelter they once did.